 - Those at the postdoc stage, a copy of degree diploma or the permission for the defence of dissertation

-- It is recommended that a data management plan (not obligatory) is submitted using the Tuuli-tool at https://www.dmptuuli.fi/
+- A data management plan (not obligatory) can be submitted using the Tuuli-tool at https://www.dmptuuli.fi/

 - Work or project plan

 - Budget (not necessary if the grant is applied only for personal work)

 - Resume or CV (from every member in a 2–3 person working group and, in larger working groups, from the designated person and 1–2 key members of the group)